BYTE-TMU/SecureBYTE_Backend/README.md

 ## Database Schema

-The application uses Firebase Realtime Database with the following structure:
+The application uses Firebase Realtime Database with the following structure (current, authoritative):

 ```
 users/